Yamagata Prefecture is the number one consumer of konjac in Japan! Is boiled konjac the most popular recipe?

 Do people from Yamagata Prefecture like konjac?

-There are snacks made using konjac flour, but in Yamagata, tama konjac is especially popular, to the point that it is said, "Is there anyone in the prefecture who hasn't tried it?"
+While there are snacks made using konjac powder, ball-shapedkonjacpopular in Yamagata, to the point where it's said, "Is there anyone in the prefecture who hasn't eaten it?"

-The most popular dish is tama konnyaku, not the triangular or square konnyaku found in oden and other dishes, and tama konnyaku is an inseparable part of tourist spots and festivals.
+The most popular dish is tama-konnyaku, not the triangular or square konnyaku found in oden and other dishes, and tama-konnyaku stew is inseparable from tourist spots and festivals

 Konnyaku Guardhouse <Information>